Janata Party: Legacy

 Although its tenure in office was tumultuous and unsuccessful, the Janata party played a definitive role in Indian politics and history and its legacy remains strong in contemporary India.
 The Janata party led a popular movement to restore civil liberties, evoking the memories and principles of the Indian independence movement.
 Its success in ending 30 years of uninterrupted Congress rule helped strengthen India's multi-party democracy.
 The term "Janata" has been used by several major political parties such as the Biju Janata Dal (BJD), Bharatiya Janata Party (BJP), Janata Dal (United), Janata Dal (Secular), Rashtriya Janata Dal and others.

 Participants in the struggle against the Indian Emergency (1975–77) and of the Janata party went on to comprise a new generation of Indian political leaders.
 Chandra Shekhar, Atal Bihari Vajpayee and Deve Gowda went on to serve as Prime Ministers; Vajpayee led the first non-Congress government to complete a full five-year term from 1999 to 2004.
 Lal Krishna Advani served as deputy prime minister.
 Younger politicians such as Subramanian Swamy, Arun Jaitley, Pramod Mahajan, Sushma Swaraj and others were grass-roots activists in the Janata party.

 The Janata Party continued to exist led by Subramanian Swamy, which maintained a small presence in the politics of the state of Tamil Nadu, Karnataka, Andhra Pradesh, Kerala, Maharashtra, Chandigarh, Delhi and at the national stage.
 Janata party continued its lead as opposition in AP until the formation of TDP party.

+Merger with All India Progressive Janata Dal

+On March 14, 2003, the Janata Party of Subramanian Swamy merged with AIJD.
+Swamy was appointed chairman of the political affairs committee of the party.

+Vijay Mallya and Swamy later left AIPJD to reconstitute the Janata Party.